-Jackson Browne wrote started writing this song his first album, but he didn't know how to finish it.
+Jackson Browne started writing "Take It Easy" for his first album, but he didn't know how to finish it.
 At the time, he was living in an apartment in the Echo Park section of Los Angeles, and his upstairs neighbor was Glenn Frey, who needed songs for his new band - the Eagles.

 According to Glenn Frey, the message of this song is, "You shouldn't get too big too fast."

 Jackson Browne released his own version of "Take It Easy" on his second album, For Everyman